-Our new common stock is listed on the NYSE under the symbol "ARCH" as has been trading since October 5, 2016.
-No prior established public trading market existed for our new common stock prior to this date.
-Based upon information provided by our transfer agent, as of February 16, 2017, we had one stockholder of record.
+Our common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "ARCH" and has been trading since October 5, 2016 upon our emergence from bankruptcy.
+No prior established public trading market existed for this newly issued common stock prior to this date.
+Based upon information provided by our transfer agent, as of February 16, 2018, we had four stockholders of record.